christinaleo-snowflake/snowflake_purview/README.md

 ## ‼️ Before You Start

+- You need a Snowflake account where you have ACCOUNTADMIN rights.
+[Register for a trial acccount.](https://signup.snowflake.com/)

 - You need an Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 - You need an active [Purview resource](https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal).